leomuko/data_visualisation/README.md

 # data_visualisation
-This repository contains sample visualisations ranging from bar plots to sine and cosine waveforms in matplotlib
+This repository contains sample visualisations <br>
+ranging from bar plots to sine and cosine waveforms in matplotlib